yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 Your objective are to:

-- overwrite the styles in the head by increasing the specificity for different elements so required styles are applied:
+- Overwrite the styles in the head by increasing the specificity for different elements so required styles are applied:
   - Change the `background` of the hero section from `red` to `#A7C3CF`
   - Increase the `font size` of the title with `22px` so the users can read it easily
   - Increase the width of the button with `50px`